-The TRI-ME 2003 software helps facilities in determining and completing their Emergency Planning and Community Right-to-Know (EPCRA) section 313 and Pollution Prevention Act (PPA) section 6607 obligations.
+The TRI-ME 2004 software helps facilities in determining and completing their Emergency Planning and Community Right-to-Know (EPCRA) section 313 and Pollution Prevention Act (PPA) section 6607 obligations.
 TRI-ME is an interactive, intelligent, user-friendly software tool that guides facilities through the TRI reporting experience.
 By leading prospective reporters through a series of logically ordered questions, TRI-ME streamlines the analysis needed to determine if a user must complete a Form R report or Form A Certification Statement for a particular chemical.
 For those facilities required to report, the software provides the user with guidance for each data element on the reporting forms.
 Additionally, this software has a one-stop guidance feature, the TRI Assistance Library that allows users to search the statute, regulations, and many EPCRA section 313 guidance documents by key word.
 For the more experienced reporter, TRI-ME allows direct data entry onto electronic versions of the Form R and Form A Certification Statement.
 TRI-ME will check the data for common errors and then prepare the forms.
-All of the information contained in this RY2003 Reporting Forms and Instructions book is contained within TRI-ME.
+All of the information contained in this RY2004 Reporting Forms and Instructions book is contained within TRI-ME.

 TRI-ME allows the user to submit the forms on paper, floppy disk, or electronically via an Internet connection.
-TRI-ME has the ability to submit electronically over the Internet using EPA's Central Data Exchange without mailing any paper to EPA.
+TRI-ME has the ability to submit electronically over the Internet using EPA's CDX without mailing any paper to EPA.
 In past years, facilities had to submit a signed certification statement.
 Now facilities can certify their submissions electronically without mailing any paper to EPA.
 After submission of data to EPA via CDX, a receipt is generated and sent via email to the facility.
+Starting with RY 2004, first time reporters will be eligible to submit via CDX.
+Detailed information regarding this new feature is provided in the TRI-ME software.

-Toxics Release Inventory Assistance Library
+Toxics Release Inventory Assistance Library (TRIAL)

-The TRI Assistance Library is a searchable, indexed file that contains the statutes, the regulations, and most of the key guidance documents a facility is likely to need for TRI reporting.
-The TRI Assistance Library is integrated into TRI-ME.
+TRIAL is a searchable, indexed file that contains the statutes, the regulations, and most of the key guidance documents a facility is likely to need for TRI reporting.
+TRIAL is integrated into TRI-ME.